 During the first 60% of the term, a student “earns” federal funds in direct proportion to the length of time he/she remains enrolled.
 A student who remains enrolled beyond the 60% point “earns” all aid for the term.

-A worksheet will be used by the Director of Financial Aid to determine the portion of Direct Loan funds to be returned to the federal program.
+The Financial Aid Office will determine the portion of Direct Loan funds that are required to be returned to the federal program based on attendance and date of withdrawal.

 No return of federal funds is necessary for a student who withdraws from the seminary after 60% of the term is completed; the student enters repayment for those funds.
 The student must follow proper withdrawal procedures as described in the section on Withdrawal in the Trinity Academic Catalog.